Gzimvra/GoLB/README.md

 ### 2. Load Balancer Receives the Request

 -   Accepts the TCP connection.
+-   (Configurable) TLS support: wraps the listener with `tls.NewListener` if enabled.
 -   (Configurable) IP filtering: connection is rejected if client IP is not allowed.
 -   (Configurable) Rate limiting: connection is rejected if limits are exceeded.